iutools/iutools/doc/test-plan.md

     are  displayed in LATIN
 - Make sure that all the words that are mis-spelled are labeled as such and that the first suggested spelling is the right one
-- Click on a mis-spelled word and choose an alternate spelling
+- Click on a mis-spelled word and CHOOSE an alternate spelling
   - Make sure that the chosen spelling is now displayed
+- Click on a mis-spelled word and TYPE an alternate spelling
+  - Make sure that the typed spelling is now displayed

-Concurency testing
+Concurency testing and Interruption
 - When you hit _Spell Check_
   - Check that the Progress Wheel is displayed until the very last word has been displayed.
   - While the checker is still working on some of the words, try click on a misspelled word and doing each of the followgin:
-    - select one of the suggested spellings
-    - type your own spelling
+    - Click on a mis-spelled word and CHOOSE an alternate spelling
+        - Make sure that the chosen spelling is now displayed
+    - Click on a mis-spelled word and TYPE an alternate spelling
+        - Make sure that the typed spelling is now displayed
-  - While the is still working on some of the words:
+  - While the checker is still working on some of the words:
     - Hit the cancel button
       - Make sure progress wheel has disappeared and that the app has stopped checking words